EoRImaging/FHD/dictionary.md

 healpix_recalculate=0

 ## Resolution

+**dft_threshold**: set equal to 1 to use the DFT approximation.
+When set equal to 0 the true DFT is calculated for each source.
+It can also be explicitly set to a value that determines the accuracy of the approximation. <br />

 **dimension**: the number of pixels in the UV plane along one axis. <br />
   -*EoR_firstpass settings*: 2048 <br />